GarnelDale/HelloWorld/README.md

 This is a simple Hello World program.
 I made this as a starting point in learning the Python language, Visual Studio Code, and integration with GitHub.

-{Provide a link to your YouTube demonstration.
-It should be a one minute demo of the software running and a walkthrough of the code.}
-You can view a demo of this program here: [Software Demo Video](http://youtube.link.goes.here)
+You can view a demo of this program here: [Software Demo Video](https://youtu.be/CHzDrVHzqGo)

 # Development Environment
 * Python 3.9.4 64-bit